I hated Skyline for a long time.

 I Googled some recipes and I found they mostly were lacking some crucial ingredients in my opinion.
 Once I got back in the “lab” I made my adjustments during initial experiments.
 I seared the beef, and then sautéed diced onions and garlic in the rendered fat.
 I then added my spices which consisted of the usual cumin, oregano, nutmeg and cinnamon.
 I added allspice and cut the recommended chocolate in half.
 Instead of generic chili powder, I smoked my own chipotles to grind into a powder.
 The chipotles along with smoked paprika and fire roasted tomatoes imparts a genuine smokiness to the chili.
 Finally I added the beef back to the pot, mashed it up real fine, and cooked it down with broth and tomato sauce.
 My wife, Laura, loved it at first taste.
 We put it over some macaroni, added shredded cheese, snapped pictures, and later I posted it on IG.
 The Cincy Chili Heads came out of the woodwork to shame me for not serving it over spaghetti.
 Utter blasphemy.

-Months later it hit me...top it with chili and and throw some cheese on that bitch!
+Months later it hit me...add some diced, caramelized onions, top it with chili and and throw some cheese on that bitch!
 I made some more Baba's Mac & Cheese and some chili, then eagerly awaited for Laura to get home from work.
 She is truly the barometer for how successful any of my dishes will be.
 She loved it...Success indeed.
 It's a great enough deviation from the Cincy classic that I feel like I can call it my own thing, but I'll pay homage to Baba.
 I present to you Baba's Chili Mak, with a "k" because toa e Makedonsko (it is Macedonian).

 From here on out I put chocolate in my chili.

 Skyline still sucks though don't @ me!